MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/appfunction.md

 ::: zone pivot="azuredataexplorer"

-This capability isn't supported in Azure Data Explorer.
+This function isn't used by Azure Data Explorer.
+Application Insights is a feature of Azure Monitor.

 ::: zone-end